dbuchwald/6502/Documentation/Blog/20_CPU_families.md

 # It all stays in the family...

 One interesting thing that Ben doesn't seem to elaborate on in his videos, is the interesting issue of CPU families and resulting chip (in)compatibility.
-I came across this issue when started using SC26C92 Dual UART chip, but only much later, when tried pushing 6502 to 14MHz limit I noticed some significant issues.
+I came across this issue when started using SC26C92 Dual UART chip, but only much later, when tried pushing 6502 to 14MHz limit I noticed some resulting issues.

 Let's start with the beginning, though.
 If you followed Ben's project closely, you might have noticed important difference between IC interfaces.
 If not, you will notice shortly...